“You’re just about ready to tackle this on your own, but you want a bit more practice before flying to Nice.”

 If you’re signed up to go to the Med.
 I’d ask if you can back into a slip …. in a crosswind.

 If your answer isn’t, well hellyeah, give me a call – 805.750.7828 or e-mail email@example.com

-BTW – a prerequisite for ASA 106 is ASA 105 Navigation.
+BTW – a prerequisite for ASA 106 is ASA 105 Navigation, which can be accomplished online.
 If you’re an experienced sailor with an extensive sailing resume, ASA 104 and 106 can be done concurrently.